 The bracers were covered with a nice leather-like fabric i found in the remnants pile at my local Jo-anns fabric store.
 I didn’t know it at the time, but this fabric HATES hot glue (or any glue).
 But I’ll cover that later.
 The back side of the fabric took the glue just fine and it was simple to cover the bracers with it.
 Using some fabric 3D raised paint I added some details over the fabric

 To give the bracers some stretch I glued a small piece of elaastic to the inside, making sure that it was relatively taut but with room to still stretch.
 The elastic edges were glued down to make sure it didn’t come undone.
 (Something I get paranoid about).

 Lastly, its time for the spikes.
-I hear cosplayers rave about model magic.
-True, I liked the stuff when I was little.
+I was recommended model magic.
+I liked the stuff when I was little.
 Its very light and very clean.
 No mess what so ever.
 Not even greasy residue that some clays leave behind on your hands.
 But it takes forever to dry, it can’t be smoothed out like most clays, and it’s prone to cracking.
 Still, it’s what I used as a base for the spines.